pgyogesh/MarkLogic/scripts/python/README.md

 # Python Scripts
 ## 1. runXQuery.py
  * This script is to run XQuery scripts against MarkLogic Database Server.
- * This script is useful if you xquery result is in HTML format(example: ../XQuery/getUserDetails.xquery)
+ * This script is useful if your xquery result is in HTML format(example: ../XQuery/getUserDetails.xquery)
  * This script redirect result in file or it opens result in browser, depends on options you provide while running

  ```